-I share my life with C. W. (Woody) Starkweather: my companion, my friend, my spouse, my lover, my cook, and my chief Beta reader.
+I share my life with C. W. (Woody) Starkweather, my friend, my spouse, my lover, my cook, and my chief Beta reader.
 For each of his roles, I am grateful.

 I continue to write narrative non-fiction in Vermont with Sasha, my white shepherd, nearby and the White Mountains of New Hampshire in the distance and I sing whenever I can, serve as a reading mentor at the local school and am looking to expand freelance writing opportunities.